- What is the court sponsored ADR program?

 The Montgomery County Circuit Court offers litigants the opportunity to participate in mediation, which is a form of ADR in which a mediator assists parties in reaching a resolution prior to trial.
 Mediation can be ordered at anytime during the pendency of any civil case, including family cases.
 Parties and counsel are encouraged to select a mediator from a roster of mediators who have been approved by the court.
 Beginning in 2014, Mediation will be ordered in most civil cases (including family cases), except as provided below.
 Mediation will not be ordered in domestic violence cases or cases in which the court determines that ADR is inappropriate.
 Parties or counsel may opt out of mediation by informing the court orally (in open court), or in writing.

 The court maintains a roster of mediators who have submitted applications, fulfilled the requirements set forth in Title 17 of the Maryland Rules, and have been approved by the Administrative Judge.
-The list can be accessed by clicking the “Mediator Roster”(under construction) link below.
 The list is comprised of retired judges, attorneys, mental health professionals, educators and others.
+The list can be obtained by calling the Clerk of the Court at 240-777-9467.

 In accordance with Maryland Rule 17-208, if the court designates the mediator, the parties pay the reduced hourly rate set by the court.
 The court rate for Track 21 and 3 cases is currently $200.00 per hour; the court rate for Tracks 4 through 8 is $250.00 per hour.
 If the parties designate their own mediator (including a mediator who is included on the court’s roster) the court rate does not apply and the parties pay the mediator’s private rate.
 The cost of the mediation is shared by the parties on a pro rata basis, unless the parties agree otherwise.